 Keeping with its Japanese roots, all our products are developed with the spirit of Omotenashi – the Japanese word for “wholehearted hospitality”.
 In Japan, this spirit is typically found in Ryokan, traditional inns, where the staff pays close attention to the finest details in order to make the customer happy and often anticipates their needs.

 At MAMIMU, we apply this spirit to our quality control and customer service by identifying the pain points in modern life and meeting the needs of the urban nomad.

 We chose fabric that is durable and light-weight so that you can carry a laptop and all the daily essential at ease.
 It's also rain-proof to survive the rainy season in Tokyo or a wet winter in London.
 The laptop compartment has a concealment flap for added security.
 And the colourful lining not only cheers your mood but helps finding things inside easily.

 We also recognise that you don't want to compromise your style even for business use.
 This is why we screenprinted city-inspired contemporary graphic patterns on the front face and simple colour blocking design on the reverse, instantly brighten your look.

-Mamimu was founded by award-winning Japanese graphic designer June Mineyama-Smithson.
-Born and bred in Tokyo, she relocated to London to study graphic design at London College of Communication and went on to work for some of the world’s leading branding agencies.
-It was during this time that the idea for Mamimu came to June’s mind.
+MAMIMU was founded by award-winning Japanese graphic designer June Mineyama-Smithson.
+Born and bred in Tokyo, she relocated to London to study graphic design and went on to work for some of the world’s leading branding agencies.
+It was during this time that the idea for MAMIMU came to June’s mind.